stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
-The installation of VC_redist.x86.exe from the "osTicket Installation Files" folder came next.
+The installation of VC_redist.x86.exe from the "osTicket Installation Files" folder came next. osTicket needed VC_redist.x86.exe because PHP depends on Visual C++ runtime libraries to run properly on Windows.
 A simple double click began the process.
 </p>
 <br />